-(1) Newspaper, posted and mailed notice of the Planning Commission's public hearing shall be provided in accordance with Section 20-1301(p)(q)(3), except as noted in subsection (2) below.
-For purposes of K.S.A. §12-757, any Zoning District listed in the right-hand column of the Lesser Change Table that follows shall be considered a "lesser change" than a change to the Zoning District listed in the left-hand column of the same row of the table; in accordance with the cited section, a recommendation or action to amend the zoning map to assign the "lesser change" Zoning District to the land, rather than the Zoning District advertised in the notice, shall not require further notice. recommendation or action to amend the Zoning Map to assign any Zoning District other than the one advertised in the notice or one included in the corresponding right-hand column of the Lesser Change Table will be inconsistent with the advertised hearing and shall require re-advertising and the holding of a new hearing, after proper notice.
-Such recommendation or action by the Planning Commission or the City

-Commission shall be construed as an instruction to the Planning Director to set a new hearing and to give notice of the proposed hearing, including the new Zoning District in the notice.
+(1) Newspaper, posted, and mailed notice of the Planning Commission's public hearing shall be provided in accordance with Section 20-1301(p)(q), except as otherwise noted in subsection (c)(2) of this Section.
+For purposes of K.S.A. §12-757, any Zoning District listed in the right-hand column of the Lesser Change Table that follows shall be considered a "lesser change" than a change to the Zoning District listed in the left-hand column of the same row of the table; in accordance with the cited section, a recommendation or action to amend the zoning map to assign the "lesser change" Zoning District to the land, rather than the Zoning District advertised in the notice, shall not require further notice.
+A recommendation or action to amend the Zoning Map to assign any Zoning District other than the one advertised in the notice or one included in the corresponding right-hand column of the Lesser Change Table will be inconsistent with the advertised hearing and shall require re-advertising and the holding of a new hearing, after proper notice.
+Such recommendation or action by the Planning Commission or the City Commission shall be construed as an instruction to the Planning Director to set a new hearing and to give notice of the proposed hearing, including the new Zoning District in the notice.

 Table of Lesser Changes

 Advertised/Proposed Zoning District Districts to be Considered a "Lesser Change"

 RS40 None

 RS20 RS40

 RS10 RS20 or RS40

 RS7 RS10, RS-20 or RS40

 RS5 Any other RS except RS3 or RSO

 RS3 Any other RS except RSO

-RS0 Any other RS except RS-3
+RSO Any other RS except RS-3

 RM12, RM12D Any RS except RSO

 RM15 RM12 or any RS except RSO

 RM24 RM15, RM12 or any RS except RSO

 RM32 Any RM or any RS

 RMG Any RM or any RS

 RMO RM15, RM12 or any RS

 CN1 None

 CN2 CN1, RSO or RMO

 CD CN1, CN2 or CC200

 CC200 CN1 or CN2

 CC400 CC200 or CN2

 CC600 CC400, CC200 or CN2

 CR CC600, CC400 or CC200

 CS CN1, CN2 or CO

 IBP None

 IL IBP or CN2

 IM IBP or IL

 IG IL, IM, IBP, or CN2

 Other Zoning Districts Not Applicable

-Applications for Urban Conservation Overlay District zoning amendments shall include newspaper and mailed notice of the Planning Commission's public hearing in accordance with Section 20-1301(q).
-Sign posting shall be provided at strategic locations throughout the proposed district based on staff direction.
+(2) Applications for Urban Conservation Overlay District zoning amendments shall only require newspaper notice and mailed notice of the Planning Commission's public hearing in accordance with Section 20-1301(q)(2) and (q)(3).
+Any posted notice under Section 20-1301(q)(4) shall be at the discretion of the Planning Director.